saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_2/ADS/ADS_IL.md

+% Algorithms and Data Structures - Ivan Lanese module
+% Saul Pierotti
+% \today

 ---
 header-includes:
 	\usepackage{algpseudocode}
 ---

-# Algorithms and Data Structures - Ivan Lanese module
+# Introduction
 * Our main topic will be data structures (balanced trees, graphs) and algorithms (greedy, dynamic programming)
 * Recursion will be essential for exploring search trees